The One Thing Every Room Needs (But Most Are Missing)

 But it does mean:

-- reducing visual noise
+reducing visual noise

-- letting secondary elements recede
+allowing secondary elements to recede

 The goal is not uniformity.

-It is coherence.
+It is Cohesion.

-When There Are Too Many Anchors
+When There Are Too Focal Points

 This often happens when: